Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Multiplayer:*** The game will include multiplayer elements such as co-op battles and player versus player battles to encourage friends to join.

-* ***Referrals:*** The game will offer rewards such as loot boxes for new users they sign up.
+* ***Referrals:*** The game will offer rewards such as loot boxes for each new user they sign up.
 When a new user signs up they can give the username of the user that referred them to the game so that both receive a loot box with cards.

 * ***"Next-level Marketing Strategy:"*** Users will be able to pay a monthly fee to become a game distributor.
 For every person they get to buy the game, they will receive 10% of the game sale.
 They can sign up others to be game distributors under them for which they will receive 5% of any game sales their game distributors sell.
 Game distributors will also get a special in-game icon to represent themselves.
 (Definitely Won't have)